Sytm/waypoints/README.md

 `waypoints.tracking.trackAll` - Allows the player to track players that are hidden

+`waypoints.updateNotification` - The player receives a notification after a server restart if a new Version is found

 *: These permissions are granted to all players by default

 ## Configuration